Exxon signs Kurd deals, Baghdad warns

 LONDON/BAGHDAD Exxon Mobil (XOM.N) has signed oil and gas exploration deals with Iraq's Kurdistan, an adviser to the Kurdish government said on Friday, despite warnings from Baghdad that the move could jeopardize a major oilfield project.

-A senior Iraqi oil official said the central government knew that Exxon was in talks to explore in the region and had warned that any deal with the Kurdish Regional Government (KRG) could result in the termination of its deal to develop the giant West Qurna field.
+A senior Iraqi oil official said the central government had been aware that Exxon was in talks to explore in the Kurdish region and had warned that any deal with the KRG could result in the termination of its deal to develop the giant West Qurna field.

 "The KRG has for the last few months been in discussions with a number of major oil companies.
 This resulted in the recent signing by Exxon Mobil of contracts to explore in six blocks," KRG adviser Michael Howard said.